Miracleman: The end of Eclipse

-Marvelman and Miracleman at Marvel Comics (2010-present)
+Marvelman and Miracleman at Marvel Comics (2010–present)

-In 2009 it came to light that Anglo had in fact held ownership of Marvelman since 1954.
+In 2009 it came to light that Anglo had retained ownership of Marvelman since 1954.
 Once this was established Marvel Comics, led by creative director Joe Quesada, struck a deal directly with Anglo to license Marvelman, planning to reprint the extant material and then continue it.
 Anglo only had the rights to the character and the material completed by his Gower Street Studios - due to the policies of both Quality and Eclipse, creators still had the rights to their own individual work and Marvel would have to strike an agreement with each to use it, while there was some confusion as to whether the trademark for "Miracleman" was actually owned by Marvel or McFarlane, with early Marvel material pointedly only referring to the property as "Marvelman".
 Moore's long-running animosity with Marvel initially looked set to be a problem; however, he eventually relented and allowed Marvel to reprint his work, providing his name was not used in connection with the series.
 Moore stated he would donate his initial royalties for the reprints to Mick Anglo, and Marvel credited him as 'The Original Writer' on all official materials.

-Marvelman: Family's Finest
+Marvelman Family's Finest

 Marvel's first output featuring the character was the Marvelman Classic Primer, a one-shot including historical text pieces by Mike Conroy, an account of Quesada meeting Anglo and pin-ups by Mike Perkins, Doug Braithwaite, Miguel Angel Sepulveda, Jae Lee, Khoi Pham and Ben Oliver.
 This was followed by the six-issue limited series Marvelman: Family's Finest, reprinting restored versions of Anglo's strips from Marvelman, Young Marvelman and Marvelman Family.
 Cover art was produced by Marko Djurdjević and others (with many drawn from the Classic Primer), with one a modified version of Anglo's 1954 cover to Marvelman #33.
 That the contents were the older material rather than the 1980s revival received a mixed reaction.
 The series was collected as a trade paperback while two archives apiece of Marvelman Classic and Young Marvelman Classic were released.
 As of no further volumes of either Classic title have been released since 2012, with sales of the hardcovers having been poor - dropping below 300 copies apiece.

 Anglo died on 31 October 2011, aged 95.